Walt Disney Animation Studios: Locations

-Productions
+Filmography

 Feature films

 Walt Disney Animation Studios has produced animated features in a series of animation techniques, including traditional animation, computer animation, combination of both and animation combined with live-action scenes.
-The studio's first film, Snow White and the Seven Dwarfs, was released on December 21, 1937, and their most recent film, Strange World, was released on November 23, 2022.
+The studio's first film, Snow White and the Seven Dwarfs, was released on December 21, 1937, and their most recent film, Moana 2, was released on November 27, 2024.

-From the Disney Renaissance to the post-Renaissance era, their films have cost between $40–140 million.
-Starting with Chicken Little (2005), most of their films have cost $150–175 million.
+Starting with Chicken Little (2005), most of their films have cost between $150–175 million.
 Tangled (2010) is the studio's most expensive film, with a budget of $260 million.

+Upcoming films

+The studio's next film will be the sequel Zootopia 2, scheduled to be released on November 26, 2025.
+Original film Hexed is scheduled for release in November 2026 with the release date of November 25, 2026 being reserved for a Walt Disney Animation Studios film at that time, and sequel Frozen 3 is scheduled to be released on November 24, 2027.

 Short films

 Since Alice Comedies in the 1920s, Walt Disney Animation Studios has produced a series of prominent short films, including the Mickey Mouse cartoons and the Silly Symphonies series, until the cartoon studio division was closed in 1956.
-Many of these shorts provided a medium for the studio to experiment with new technologies that they would use in their filmmaking process, such as the synchronization of sound in Steamboat Willie (1928), the integration of the three-strip Technicolor process in Flowers and Trees (1932), the multiplane camera in The Old Mill (1937), the xerography process in Goliath II (1960), and the hand-drawn/CGI hybrid animation in Off His Rockers (1992), Paperman (2012), and Get a Horse!
-(2013).
+Many of these shorts provided a medium for the studio to experiment with new technologies that they would use in their filmmaking process, such as the synchronization of sound in Steamboat Willie (1928), the integration of the three-strip Technicolor process in Flowers and Trees (1932), the multiplane camera in The Old Mill (1937), the xerography process in Goliath II (1960), and the hand-drawn/CGI hybrid animation in Off His Rockers (1992), Paperman (2012), Get a Horse!
+(2013). and Feast (2014).

-From 2001 to 2008, Disney released the Walt Disney Treasures, a limited collector DVD series, celebrating what would have been Walt Disney's 100th birthday.

-On August 18, 2015, Disney released twelve short animation films entitled: Walt Disney Animation Studios Short Films Collection which includes among others Tick Tock Tale (2010) directed by Dean Wellins and Prep & Landing – Operation: Secret Santa (2010) written and directed by Kevin Deters and Stevie Wermers-Skelton.

 Television programming

-Walt Disney Animation Studios announced its expansion into television programming in 2020, and is currently producing five original shows for Disney+.
-The shows include Baymax! and Zootopia+ (both 2022), Iwájú (2023), Tiana (2024), and Moana: The Series (TBA).
+Walt Disney Animation Studios announced its expansion into television programming in 2020 and produced original shows for Disney+.
+However, on March 3, 2025, the studio announced that all television series in production and development had been shelved as the studio pivoted away from longform content for streaming in favor of focusing on theatrical feature films.

-Film series/Franchises
+Franchises

-This list includes film series and/or franchises featuring theatrical films, short films, and television series produced by Walt Disney Animation Studios through the years and subsequent films or series produced by Disney's direct-to-video/television units such as Disney Television Animation or DisneyToon Studios.
+This list includes film series and/or franchises featuring theatrical films, short films, and television series produced by either Walt Disney Animation Studios or follow-ups of them made by Disney's direct-to-video/television units such as Disney Television Animation or Disneytoon Studios through the years, as well as live-action films.